pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5/README.md

 # Upgrade Notes for Upgrades within Pimcore 5

 ## Version 5.9
+- `sensio/generator-bundle` has been removed in favour of Symfony 4.
+You can still use `pimcore:generate:bundle` command to generate Pimcore Bundle Skeleton.
 - `twig/twig` dependency was changed from `^2.0` to `^2.4`
 - `sensio/distribution-bundle` has been removed.
 Replace the following lines in your existing `composer.json` file **_BEFORE_** you perform the update!